amrs-tech/Desktop-Wallpaper-Changer/README.md

 # Desktop-Wallpaper-Changer

+## Purpose

-This python program automatically changes the desktop wallpaper daily.
+Desktop Wallpaper Changer automatically downloads changes the desktop wallpaper daily.

+## Getting Started

+### Add file to Startup Folder in Windows

+* Press Windows+R to open the "Run" dialog box.
+* Type "shell:startup" and then hit Enter to open the "Startup" folder.
-Add this batch file to the Startups folder.
+* Add the file name to "Startup" folder.

+### Working

-And the system will run it daily whenever the system starts, and the picture will be downloaded when there's internet connection.
+The file will run on system boot and the image will be downloaded when the internet is connected.

-Then it will be kept as the desktop wallpaper.
+## Report an Issue:

+If you come across a problem, create a new issue [here](https://github.com/amrs-tech/Desktop-Wallpaper-Changer/issues)